Sapa hotel: HCM City needs 27,000 more hotel rooms

 According to Tho, the development pace in the hotel sector in HCMC has slowed down in recent years, and most of the hotel projects are implemented slowly due to capital shortage and slow site clearance.

 Several five-star hotel projects such as the expansion of Majestic and Kim Do hotels and the construction of Pullman hotel have fallen behind schedule.
-In addition, the number of investors interested in this sector
+In addition, the number of investors interested in this sector is fewer, Tho said.

 “HCMC was expected to have 11 more hotels last year, but only two hotels were finished at the years end.
 However, I believe that the implementation progress will be accelerated as existing investors are determined to speed up their unfinished projects,” he said.